About This Website

 - About Us: Tells you who we are and what we do.

-- Our Research: Gives an overview of our vital research projects.
+- Our Research: Gives an overview of the research projects run by the charity Research Autism.

 - Autism: Explains the different forms of autism and related conditions.